ventuals/ventuals-contracts/docs/ARCHITECTURE.md

   withdrawal queue (implemented as a linked list).
 - Until processed, escrowed vHYPE continues to accrue native staking yield through the vault's exchange rate appreciation.
+- Large withdraw requests are split into multiple smaller withdraws to prevent the global withdrawal queue from being blocked by a single large withdraw.

 #### Batch Processing

-- A new batch can only be created once per day.
+- A new batch can be created once per day.
+This ensures that we are able to process withdraws with the 1-day validator staking lockup period.
 - Each batch records:
   - snapshotExchangeRate – the exchange rate when processing begins
   - vhypeProcessed – total vHYPE included in the batch